 Fever can be useful in helping the body fight infection.
 Some experts think that reducing fever can prolong some disorders or possibly interfere with the immune system's response to infection.
 Thus, although a fever is uncomfortable, it does not always require treatment in otherwise healthy children.
 However, in children with a lung, heart, or brain disorder, fever may cause problems because it increases demands on the body (for example, by increasing the heart rate).
 So lowering the temperature in such children is important.

 Infants with a fever are usually irritable and may not sleep or feed well.
 Older children lose their interest in play.
 Usually, the higher a fever gets, the more irritable and disinterested children become.
 However, sometimes children with a high fever look surprisingly well.
 Children may have seizures when their temperature rises or falls rapidly (called febrile seizures Febrile Seizures Febrile seizures are seizures triggered by a fever of at least 100.4° F (about 38° C).
-Most febrile seizures are harmless and caused by fever from a minor infection.
-Less often, a febrile seizure... read more ).
+Most febrile seizures are harmless and caused by fever resulting from a minor infection.
+Less often, a... read more ).
 Rarely, a fever gets so high that children become listless, drowsy, and unresponsive.

 Fever occurs in response to infection, injury, or inflammation and has many causes.
 Likely causes of fever depend on whether it has lasted 14 days or less (acute) or more than 14 days (chronic), as well as on the age of the child.
 Fevers are usually acute.

 Acute fevers in infants and children are usually caused by an infection.
 Teething Teething A child's first tooth usually appears by 6 months of age, and a complete set of 20 primary or first teeth usually develops by 2½ years.
 Before a tooth appears, the child may cry, be fussy, and... read more does not typically cause fever over 101° F (38.3° C).

 The most common causes of acute fever are